projectEndings/Endings/articles/dhq_holmes_takeda/05_5_release.md

 #### 5.5.2 A release should only be made when the entire product set is coherent, consistent and complete (passing all validation and diagnostic tests).

-The irreversible nature of print publication means that prior to publication, an edition is typically subjected to intense and minute scrutiny in an effort to exclude all errata.
+The irreversible nature of print publication means that prior to publication, an edition is usually subjected to intense and minute scrutiny in an effort to exclude all errata.
 Because digital material is much easier to remediate, it is not so common for the same level of diligent inspection to be applied to digital editions, despite the fact that much of this scrutiny can be automated.
 In Holmes and Takeda 2019b, we describe three distinct levels of diagnostic checks which can be incorporated into a project build process to provide mechanical proof that no links are broken, no content is missing, and all planned content and features are complete.
 This approach, combined with the detailed proofreading we would expect to apply to any scholarly publication prior to release, will minimize flaws in the released edition.

 #### 5.5.3 Like editions of print works, each release of a web resource should be clearly identified on every page by its build date and some kind of version number.